TeamFightingICE/FightingICE/DareFightingICE/AI/README.md

 ---
 For submission, please create a zip file containing:

-- Your AI's executable file
-- Source code (for training AI and evaluating AI, .py for a Python AI) and/or
+- Source code (.py for a Python AI) and/or
 - File-I/O folder with the same name as your AI
+- The `requirements.txt` or `environment.yml` file.
+Prior to submission, verify that the file can be utilized on different machines.
+We encourage you to craft this file yourself to ensure its compatibility with other machines.
+Avoid relying on `pip freeze` or `conda env export` as they may not always be usable.
 - A README file that describes the environment, file structure, and instructions to run your AI

 Please also attach a PowerPoint (or OpenOffice) file describing the following information: